JoeMcDonough15/interval_trainer/README.md

 12. Card
 13. SvgIcon

-I will continue using Kendo React's free components in future projects.
-Thank you Kendo React!
+I will continue using KendoReact's free components in future projects.
+Thank you KendoReact!

 ## Workflow